tomboszko/oop-bootcamp/README.md

 # Note

-To add a touch of creativity,when the result is stylized, I made it via an AI, I assume it completly as the main purpose of those exercices is to handle mainly backend side. :shy
+To add a touch of creativity,when the result is stylized, I made it via an AI, I assume it completly as the main purpose of those exercices is to handle mainly backend side. :trollface: